-A Malaysian, aged 58 years, was first appointed to the Board of Directors of Perstima as an Executive Director on 31 October 1998 until to-date.
+A Malaysian, aged 59 years, was first appointed to the Board of Directors of Perstima as an Executive Director on 31 October 1998 until to-date.
 He has attended all four Board meetings held during the financial year.
 He holds a degree in Engineering from University of Sheffield, England.

 In 1980, he joined Felda Kilang as an Operation Engineer before joining Port Klang Authority in 1981 as an Engineer.
 He joined Perstima in 1981 as an Engineer and was appointed as General Manager in 1995.
-He has no conflict of interest with the Company, no family relationship with any director and/or major shareholder of the Company and has no conviction for offences within the past ten years other than traffic offences, if any.
+He has no conflict of interest with the Company, no family relationship with any other directors or major shareholders of the Company and has no convictions for offences within the past ten years other than for traffic offences, if any.

-He has direct shareholdings of 100 ordinary shares of RM1.00 each in the Company.
+He has direct shareholding of 100 ordinary shares of RM1.00 each in the Company.